jasco-b/view-model/README.md

 }
 ```

-In order use view model vith Yii2 we should change config.php
+In order use view model with Yii2 we should change config.php
 ```php
 return [
     'components' => [